-5.8 The historic core of the town is rectangular in plan, bordered by Market Place, Bull Street, White Lion Street and Shire Hall Plain.
+5.10 The historic core of the town is rectangular in plan, bordered by Market Place, Bull Street, White Lion Street and Shire Hall Plain.
 The High Street extends away to the west from this, encouraging more linear development.
 The Conservation Area is enclosed on the northern, southern and western sides by 20th century development.
 North of the town is Holt Hall, Grade II Listed, built in the 1840s and extended in the 1860s.
 The Hall is located in an 86-acre (35 ha) estate made up of ancient woodlands, lawns, lakes and gardens.
 Until 2022 it was used as a Field Study Centre run by Norfolk County Council, but it has now closed and its future is uncertain.

-5.9 The pineapple-topped Obelisk at Holt is one of a pair of gateposts from Melton Constable Park, the other having been given to the town of Dereham in 1757.
+- 5.11 The pineapple-topped Obelisk at Holt is one of a pair of gateposts from Melton Constable Park, the other having been given to the town of Dereham in 1757.
 Each gatepost records distances, to various places from Holt and Dereham respectively, carved into the stone.
 At the start of World War II, to avoid assisting the enemy in the event of invasion, the townspeople of Dereham dumped their obelisk down a deep well, where it remains to this day.
-The people of Holt whitewashed their obelisk at the start of World War II and it remains in good condition and a cause of great interest.

-5.10 Blind Sam is the name given locally to the Queen Victoria Jubilee Lantern located in Obelisk Plain.
+The people of Holt whitewashed their obelisk at the start of World War II and it remains in good condition and a cause of great interest. - 5.12 Blind Sam is the name given locally to the Queen Victoria Jubilee Lantern located in Obelisk Plain.
 Dating from 1887, the year of Queen Victoria's Golden Jubilee, it stood until 1921 in the Market Place, where it served two functions; to provide light to the Market Place and provide drinking water from two fountains at the bottom.
 The light was powered by the town's gas supply, which at times was sporadic and unreliable, hence the nickname "Blind Sam".
-It was moved to Obelisk Plain in 1921 to make way for the war memorial.
+It was moved to Obelisk Plain in 1921 to make way for the war memorial. - 5.13 National and local strategic policies offer protection to listed buildings from harmful development and must be closely observed.
+In addition, there are non-designated heritage assets in the Plan area which, whilst not necessarily of listed status, have importance in heritage terms.
+These are also often referred to as buildings on the 'Local List' and this list, as it relates to the Holt Conservation Area, is included in the Holt Conservation Area Appraisal.
+National planning guidance in the National Planning Policy Framework (NPPF) states in paragraphs 203 and 204 "in weighing applications that directly or indirectly affect non-designated heritage assets, a balanced judgement will be required having regard to the scale of any harm or loss and the significance of the heritage asset...Local planning authorities should not permit the loss of the whole or part of a heritage asset without taking all reasonable steps to ensure the new development will proceed after the loss has occurred.

-HOLT2 Housing Mix & Tenure
+Policy HOLT2 - Housing Type & Standards